On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Measuring the topology

-\begin{remark} It is possible, by a more precise calculation, in the spirit of Lemma \ref{desint m}, to prove that $\eta$ is actually the same measure as $m$.
-This also follows from Theorem~\ref{CartanFlow} below, as the ergodicity of the $\Gamma$-action on $\D^{2,\op}$ implies that there exists at most one $\Gamma$-invariant Radon measure in the class $\mu\times\mu$, thus that $\eta$ coincides with $m$ (up to a factor which is easily checked to be 1). \end{remark}
+\begin{remark} It is possible, by a more precise calculation, in the spirit of Lemma \ref{desint m}, to prove that the measure $\zeta''$ on $\D^{2,\op}$ which was constructed in the proof above is actually the same measure as $m$ discussed in \S\ref{subsec:d2}.
+This also follows from Theorem~\ref{CartanFlow} below, as the ergodicity of the $\Gamma$-action on $\D^{2,\op}$ implies that there exists at most one $\Gamma$-invariant Radon measure in the class $\mu\times\mu$ (up to a scaling factor), so using Corollary~\ref{cor:minvariant}, we get that $\zeta''$ coincides with $m$ up to a factor, which is easily checked to be 1.
+It is also possible to show that the measure $\zeta'$ on $\scrF$ given in Theorem~\ref{thm:compactiblemeasure} is $W\ltimes A$-invariant.
+For this one can use Lemma~\ref{lem:MeasHaarFiber} in the setting $U=\scrF$ and $H=W\ltimes A$ and take $\nu$ to be the measure corresponding to $m$ under the identification $H\backslash U\simeq \D^{2,\op}$.
+One then needs to argue that the measure thus obtained on $\scrF$ (which is $W\ltimes A$-invariant by Lemma~\ref{lem:MeasHaarFiber}) coincides with the measure $\zeta'$.
+This is not hard, but we will not carry the details here, as the $W_0\ltimes A$-invariance of $\zeta'$, which is already guarenteed suffices for our purposes in the sequel. \end{remark}

-Note that $\Stab_H(\Sigma)$ is normal in $\Stab_H(\partial\Sigma)$ and the quotient group is naturally identified with $A$.
-It is easy to deduce that the Radon measure on $\scrF$ is $A$-invariant.
-In view of Lemma~\ref{lem:FmodGammaCompact} and Theorem~\ref{thm:S} we obtain the following.
+Note that $\Gamma$ acts properly on the spaces $\scrS$ and $\scrF$, as it acts properly on their factor, $X^{(0)}$.
+Since $\scrF/\Gamma$ and $\scrS/\Gamma$ are compact in view of Lemma~\ref{lem:FmodGammaCompact} and Theorem~\ref{thm:S}, we obtain the following.